Chapter 4: Team Culture

 Monthly retrospective question:

-"On a scale of 1-10, how valuable is our daily standup?"
+"On a scale of 1 to 10, how valuable is our daily standup?"

-If average is below 7, you have work to do.
+If the average is below 7, you have work to do.

 Key Takeaways

-2. Leaders must model vulnerability: admit mistakes, ask for help, show you're human
+2. Leaders must model vulnerability.
+Admit mistakes, ask for help, show you are human

-7. Address conflict quickly: don't let tension fester
+7. Address conflict quickly.
+Do not let tension fester

-10. Culture evolves: what works for a new team differs from a mature team
+10. Culture evolves.
+What works for a new team is not what works for a mature team

 Culture Building Checklist